Performance Profiling (GPU)

 • timeline_limit(int, optional) - Set the maximum storage size of the timeline file (unit M).
 When using this parameter, op_time must be set to true.
 Default value: 500.

 • data_process(bool, optional) - Indicates whether to collect data to prepare performance data.
-Default value: true.
+Default value: false.

 • op_time (bool, optional) - Whether to collect operators performance data.
 Default value: true.